oarcscience/ith.oarc.science/wmn/index.md

----
-title: "Sacred Texts: Women and Religion"
+# Sacred Texts: Women and Religion
-titleh1: "Women and Religion"
----
+<title>Intangible Textual Heritage: Women and Religion</title>

 All of the major world religions deprecate women to some degree.
 This page archives texts which relate specifically to women and religion from a female perspective.
 This includes [historic feminist texts](#feminist.md)